HBNetwork/pds-testes-tecnicos/automation-store/README.md

 - [V] API to Update fashion-related resource.
 - [V] API to Delete fashion-related resource.
 - [V] Create a frontend to the API.
-- [ ] Provide a way for us to run your application locally with all of its' requirements.
+- [V] Provide a way for us to run your application locally with all of its' requirements.
     - [ ] An alternative is to host it somewhere we can interact with the API and frontend.
 - [ ] It would be great to document the steps required to that on the README.
 - [ ] Create an endpoint to populate data into the model/table using a CSV file.